MichaelMontei/Solid-Typescript-Exercise/README.md

     - Inside the Engine class we make 2 methods addFuel and addMileage

 2. 1.O
-   - Make an Animal class so we can extend other child classes from this parent like Dog, Cat, Parrot and ur own made Animal {Saapjen}.
+   - Make an Animal class, so we can extend other child classes from this parent like Dog, Cat, Parrot and ur own made Animal {Saapjen}.
-   - In the Animal class I pass three protected properties cause we will need to use these properties from derived classes.
+   - In the Animal class I pass three protected properties because we will need to use these properties from derived classes.
 Properties: {name, type and sound}.
    - I import the Animal class inside the other classes. (import {Animal} from "./Animal";)
    - Afterwards we make sure that we export the class derived from the Animal class.
    - Inside every breed we make a constructor containing the protected properties from the Animal class.
    - In our new.ts file we all import all of our models
    - We make a new class Zoo (we make an empty array and make a method to addAnimal to this array)
-   - Now we can make a new Zoo -> and add an animal with it's properties {example: zoo.addAnimal(new Cat("Nala", "Miaaaauw", "Cat"));}
+   - Now we can make a new Zoo -> and add an animal with its properties {example: zoo.addAnimal(new Cat("Nala", "Miaaaauw", "Cat"));}
    - After we loop over all the animals and print the animal type + the animal sound in our document.querySelector('#target').

 3. 2.L